 Here are some ideas for managing psoriasis and its symptoms.
 Think about which ones you'd like to try.
 Ask your healthcare team any questions you have.
-Be sure to talk to them before you start any changes in diet or exercise.
+Be sure to talk to them before you make any changes to your diet or exercise.